 If you have a prior injury, you need to be extremely cautious in how you disclose your injury to the insurance company.
 Yes, your injuries need to be disclosed, and you need to be truthful, but you must be accurate.
 Insurance company adjusters, who are incentivized to award low settlements, may use your pre-existing conditions as a means to devalue your claim and discredit you.

 Time Is Of The Essence After a Miami Car Accident

 Hiring an experienced attorney can give you the best opportunity to recover fair compensation for your injuries.
 Under Florida’s statute of limitations, you have up to four years from the date of your accident to file a claim for personal injuries.
 However, the longer you wait, the more challenging your case may become.
 Minors who are under age 18 when an accident occurs will have seven years from the date of their injury to file a claim.

 The best way to avoid barred claims and further delays in your case is to bring the matter to the attention of a reputable Florida personal injury attorney as soon as possible following an accident.

-We’ll Fight to Recover Compensation for Pre-Existing Conditions After a Miami Car Accident
+Call Our Miami Car Accident Law Firm, We’ll Fight to Recover Compensation for Pre-Existing Conditions

 Miami personal injury lawyer Boris Lavent has handled many complex personal injury claims involving pre-existing conditions.
 He and his team have a history of successful case results in Miami personal injury claims.

-The law firm of Lavent Law, P.A. offers a free consultation to review your potential case and answer your questions.
+Lavent Law Personal Injury Lawyer offers a free consultation to review your potential case and answer your questions.
 If we represent you, we will fight for the maximum compensation available, including pre-existing conditions you had prior to a car accident.

 Call us today to speak about your car accident pre-existing condition personal injury claim.
 We handle cases in Miami and throughout South Florida, including Fort Lauderdale and West Palm Beach.